 I felt the winds of change and opportunity while on my recent maternity leaves.
 The prospect of returning to my previous position (that I had enjoyed), did not seem like it would work with my new reality.
 I went so far as to put up big sheets of paper on the wall with a S.W.O.T. analysis trying to figure out what to do.
 I spent the entire year in a state of indecision.
 What I really needed was a life coach!
 After a friend told me about life coaching and I realized that not only did I need one, but that the skills and methods of coaching would be a way to connect my background with the things that I enjoy doing.

-Always very involved in my communities, I took a Recreation Administration course at Red Deer College and transferred to the University of Alberta, where I completed a Bachelors degree in Recreation Management, with a focus on tourism.
+Always very involved in my communities, I have a background in took a Recreation Management with a focus tourism.
 On mostly a whim and with not much of a plan, I ended up in The Netherlands and took a Masters of Science degree in Leisure, Tourism and Environments from Wageningen University.
 I have always been fascinated by what people have chosen to do when faced with voluntary or involuntary leisure time.
 I have been interested in the mentality and choices that people have had when in transition between jobs, with illness or life phases.
 I see it as a huge opportunity to explore.

 Professionally I have worked in community tourism development and marketing, where I most enjoyed working with the people in businesses and organizations.
 I also have experience working with youth in the program Katimavik.

 I love the question “What do you want to be when you grow up?”